M-o-a-T/asyncari/docs/source/index.rst

 =============================================================
-trio-ari: A Trio-ified adapter for the Asterisk ARI interface
+asyncari: A Trio-ified adapter for the Asterisk ARI interface
 =============================================================

 .. toctree::